There’s a lot of hullabaloo about the GST that’s got everyone in a fit.

 You can read about these by clicking HERE

 Impact of GST on bloggers:

-It’s better that those whose blogging revenue is less than 20 lacs per annum should not register for GST as the filing procedure is tedious.
+It’s better than those whose blogging revenue is less than 20 lacs per annum should not register for GST as the filing procedure is tedious.
 There is filing 3 returns every month.
-On an average that would mean 37 filings in a year including an additional annual return.
-Too much of paperwork!
+On average that would mean 37 filings in a year including an additional annual return.
+Too much paperwork!

 Earlier, blogging services were subject only to service tax.
 The minimum limit for that was 10 lacs per annum.
 Now they will be subjected to the GST from 1st July 2017.

 Not only are bloggers affected by this sudden change.
 The PR agencies also have their own sets of problems.
 Earlier they used to have a small checklist that would filter the bloggers they needed for campaigns and assignments.
 Now, GST will be another important factor in deciding which bloggers can get the opportunity.
 Why do I say so?

 If the blogger is not registered for GST, then the PR would have to pay according to the reverse charge mechanism.
 This would just increase their costs.
 To offload such costs, they will pay lesser to bloggers.
 Our loss in the long run.